dan-sprague/dan-sprague.github.io/_posts/2025-02-02-llmthinking.markdown

 <hr>
 <br>

 LLM performance has seemed to plateau as the hoovering of the internet nears completion.
-The prevailing line is that this is a sign that LLMs have advanced as far as they can advance.
-However, this might not be the case.
-Rather it is possible that LLMs know more than we think they do, but they haven't learned how to think before they speak. <br/>
+The prevailing belief is that this is because of fundamental limitations in the architecture of transformers and the availability of real human language for training data.
+It is likely if not probable that transformers represent a fundamental limitation to the performance of LLMs, yet that does not mean that there is not room for improvement.
+Compared to the intricacy of the transformer models themselves, the methods used to sample responses to prompts are simple and heuristic driven.
+The reason for this is simple: each time a LLM chooses a new word in generated text, the model has to consider which of the $>10^4$ possible words is the most likely.

+A class of highly efficient algorithms have been developed for efficient sampling of complex functions: gradient based Markov Chain Monte Carlo (MCMC) methods.
+The challenges are numerous, as LLMs are high dimensional with a complex likelihood, and sampling sequences is a discrete and non-differentiable operation.
+The obstacles can perhaps be overcome with recently developed methodologies.
+Last, while gradient MCMC is extremely efficient at mapping functions, it is expensive and time consuming.
+While common use cases may not require such sampling, entities like businesses and governments may value obtaining the best response from an LLM so highly that they have no problem waiting hours for a response if such a sampling approach yields meaningful and actionable improvement.

 ## Language Models